brandur/sorg/content/articles/postgres-hacking.md

 ## Optimizations (#optimizations)

-Building and testing Postgres is already pretty fast (with parallel commands `make` takes ~30s from scratch and running the test suite takes 15s), but if you're going to be working with it heavily, you might want to take a few steps to make it even faster.
+Building and testing Postgres is already pretty fast (with parallel commands, `make` for me takes ~30s from scratch and running the test suite takes ~15s), but if you're going to be working with it heavily, you might want to take a few steps to make it even faster.

 ### ccache (#ccache)